-Bhutan, the secret Shangri la or the Land of the Peaceful Thunder Dragon is the best-kept secret in the travel industry.
-Due to its relative isolation, the country is not known to the outside world and until 1960, western visitors rarely visited the country.
-Today still, few people know of the beauty of Bhutan.
+Bhutan, Shangri La, the Land of the Peaceful Thunder Dragon, is the best-kept secret in the travel industry.
+Due to its relative isolation, the country was not known to the outside world until 1960 and western visitors rarely visited the country.
+Even today, few people know of the beauty of Bhutan.
 The few who do visit this magical place find an ancient Buddhist culture thriving in a landscape of incredible natural beauty.

-The mountains are magnificent, the countryside green, the pure air and unpolluted and the architecture striking.
+The mountains are magnificent, the countryside green, the pure air is unpolluted and the architecture striking.
 Our motor cycling tours show you an intimate insight into Bhutan's Buddhist culture and way of life.

-The mountainous road are well maintained throughout Bhutan, reaches heights of 4000m and offers the most romantic sights of the Himalayan ranges, the rides are through various types of vegetation ranging from sub tropical to alpine vegetation, in the valleys passing through many villages of terraced rice fields and fairy tale rivers.
+The mountainous roads are well maintained throughout Bhutan, they reach heights of 4000m and offer the most romantic sights of the Himalayan ranges.
+The rides are through various types of vegetation ranging from sub tropical to alpine.
+The roads are in beautiful valleys passing through many villages of terraced rice fields and Fairytale Rivers.

 Day 01Day 1.
 Arrival at Paro from Delhi, Bangkok, Kathmandu or Kolkata.Our Guide will receive you at Paro.
 You can start to explore the Paro town depending on your flight arrival time.
 Your motorcycle will be at the hotel and you can also start to have a round on the bikes around Paro valley.
 If you are coming from Australia, the best connection would be to fly in to Paro from Bangkok as there are daily flights.
 Overnight at Hotel.